-- Elevation refers to height above average sea level.
+- Elevation is the height above sea level.

 - The topography of a region describes its highs and lows.

-- Sea level is the midpoint between high and low tide.
-It can vary around Earth.
+- Sea level is the same around the world.
+It is the mid point between high and low tides.

 Use the resource below to answer the questions that follow.

 - What is digital elevation data used for?

 - What is the source of the elevation data?

 - What else is LIDAR used for?